kaitlyn-png/Bloob-Adventures/README.md

   # Platformer Project for CMPM120

  ## To play:
- arrow keys to move
+ Arrow keys to move
- up arrow to jump
+ Up arrow to jump

  E to interact